minkaotic/front-end-notes/Frameworks-Overview.md

 - **View** = the components that display the application's *user interface (UI)*.
 Typically, this UI is created from the model data.
 (An example would be an edit view of a Products table that displays text boxes, drop-down lists, and check boxes based on the current state of a Product object.)

-- **Controller** = the *coordinator* responsible for directing what specific actions need to be performed when a user navigates to the website, in order to send a response to that user.
+- **Controller** = the *coordinator* that processes a request and is responsible for directing what specific actions need to be performed when a user navigates to the website, in order to send a response to that user.
 Controllers are the components that handle user interaction, select a view to render in the UI and work with the model to decide what data should be sent to the view.

 In an MVC application, the view only displays information; the controller handles and responds to user input and interaction.
 For example, the controller handles query-string values, and passes these values to the model, which in turn might use these values to query the database.